 Careful attention should be given to the different procedures which apply to non-judicial termination of a joint tenancy.
 Although it is becoming more common, most abstracts do not include the items covered by Standard 8.1.
 Generally, there are two questions which occur in connection with the termination of a joint tenancy or life estate, namely: (1) Is the person dead? and (2) Is a tax release necessary?
 Standard 8.1 covers both of these questions.
-The oil and gas client will usually be willing to accept much less than is required in the title opinion.
-This is particularly true at the early stages of the leasing and drilling program where almost any evidence of the death of a joint tenant or life tenant will be relied upon for the payment of lease bonuses and/or the allocation of expenses for the drilling of a well.
+The lender client will usually be willing to accept much less than is required in the owner's title opinion.